Can Medical Cannabis Cure Breast Cancer?

 Spanish Researchers Treated Breast Cancer with Medical Cannabis

 In 2010, a group of Spanish researchers published a study in the journal Molecular Cancer with the intention to establish whether cannabinoids could constitute a new therapeutic tool in the fight against HER2-positive breast cancer.
-They analysed the anti-tumour potential of THC (tetrahydrocannabinol) and a synthetic cannabinoid with similar effects to CBD (cannabidiol).
+They analyzed the anti-tumour potential of THC (tetrahydrocannabinol) and a synthetic cannabinoid with similar effects to CBD (cannabidiol).

 In order to analyse every cannabinoid’s potential, the researchers investigated the effects on mice with a similar form of cancer – the Mouse Mammary Tumour Virus.
 In addition to mouse trials, the researchers also examined the effects of cannabis on 87 human breast tumours.